 My name is Marnie Ritchie.
 I am a Visiting Assistant Professor in the Department of Communication at Pacific Lutheran University.
 I earned my Ph.D. in Rhetoric and Language in the Department of Communication Studies at the University of Texas at Austin.
 From 2017-2018, I was a full-time staff member of the Digital Writing and Research Lab.

 In general, my research is at the intersection of rhetorical studies, critical/cultural studies and methods, critical surveillance and security studies, and affect theory.
 I research how national security rhetoric manipulates affects, especially minor, "icky" affects, to control racialized populations during war.
 A central premise of my work is that US national security, war, and surveillance become justified through the modulation and regulation of affect, which, because of its ineffability, evades critical evaluation.
-You can read more about my published works and book-length project under "Research."
+You can read more about my published works under "Research."

 When I am not working, I enjoy reading interesting facts about plants and animals, collecting cheap 80s vinyl records, and spending time with my cat Lenu.
 I also have a passion for Nietzsche, so I am usually reading something by him.

 Latest: On the responsibility of the university during a crisis of national maturity 👶🏼: https://citizencritics.org/2019/04/our-idiot-president/.